 For these reasons, shutting rooms too save energy usually isn’t a good idea.
 However, that does not mean that you can’t use the same basic principle and save energy.
 Effective strategies include zoning systems and partially closing vents downstairs to allow the second floor to cool off while not overly stressing your HVAC equipment.

-For more expert information about why shutting rooms to save energy does not work or other home comfort related questions, please contact us at Sherlock Heating & Air Conditioning.
+For more expert information about why shutting rooms to save energy does not work or other home comfort related questions, please contact us at Sherlock Plumbing Heating & Air.
 We are committed to serving the heating and air conditioning needs of Carlsbad, North San Diego, La Costa and other communities in the area.